 b.
 Renewable Energy

-Using clean and renewable resources, AGC will harness the power of the sun, the heat of the earth and the strength of the wind to produce more energy than we will need to operate.
-Renewable energy sources will also serve as demonstration tools for students and community members.
+Using clean and renewable resources, this building harnesses the power of the sun, the heat of the earth and the strength of the wind to produce more energy than we will need to operate.
+Renewable energy sources also serve as demonstration tools for students and community members.
 These will help to push the project towards its net-positive energy goal and will realize the AGC value of "doing good".

 c.
 Human Scale and Humane Places

-LBC requires that the project be designed to create human-scaled rather than automobile-scaled places.
-The AGC team will work to gage the impacts of the design and development of the site while embracing the humanity of the entire community, working to make decisions that protect and restore the natural environment while also providing a civilized and humane place for all.
+LBC projects are designed to create human-scaled rather than automobile-scaled places.
+The AGC team explored the impacts of the design and development of the site while embracing the humanity of the entire community, working to make decisions that protect and restore the natural environment while also providing a civilized and humane place for all.

 h.
 Embodied Carbon Footprint Offset

-The AGC team will help to establish a thorough understanding of how to minimize the carbon footprint during the construction process, and help to reduce the cost of the carbon offset to the owner and account for LBC requirements.
+Our design team sought to minimize the carbon footprint during the construction process, and help to reduce the cost of the carbon offset throughout the lifespan of our building.

 g.
 Biophilia

-The AGC team will help to ensure the transformation of our human-nature relationship, promoting natural features, use of inspiring natural shapes and forms, and celebrating our natural processes and patterns.
+The AGC team sought to ensure the transformation of our human-nature relationship, promoting natural features, use of inspiring natural shapes and forms, and celebrating our natural processes and patterns.

 f.
 On-site Water Collection

-LBC requires that all project water needs be met with on-site water collection and treatment.
-Water will be collected on-site with roof structures and stored for building use in above ground and in-ground cisterns.
+Water is collected on-site with roof structures and stored for building use in above ground and in-ground cisterns.

 e.
 Educational and Inspirational Services